 Public Safety organizations, independent promoters, and Public Safety publications must also register with the Texas Secretary of State before soliciting funds.
 Form Series 3200 is necessary, along with a $250 fee.
 Solicitors for these organizations also register and pay a $500 filing fee.

 10. Create a Nonprofit Bank Account

-Before soliciting funds for your organization, you will want to start a nonprofit bank account.
-Banks require the following paperwork to start the account:
+Before soliciting funds for your 501(c)3 or other nonprofit organization, you will want to start a bank account.
+Your nonprofit bank account will require the following paperwork to start the account: